L8D/l8d.github.io-old/_posts/2013-10-21-youth-and-programming.md

 not that many of them.
 In retrospect, these &lsquo;homerschoolers&rsquo; seemed to be&mdash; to put it bluntly &mdash;smarter than the students I met at public schools.
-However, most of them were very close-minded, sheltered, and living under the overprotection of their highly Christian parents.
+However, most of them were very close-minded, sheltered, and living under the over-protection of their highly Christian parents.

 Some time long ago my parents allowed me to use a computer(and most notably, the internet) freely.
 From there I got to experience a lot of things about the